CoreSeer/teknologiateollisuuden-tes/tes.md

 ###### A. Kertoimet
 Työntekijän vuosilomapalkka ja lomakorvaus saadaan kertomalla hänen lomanmääräytymisvuoden keskituntiansionsa lomapäivien lukumäärään perustuvalla kertoimella.
 Kertoimet ovat seuraavat:
-Lomapäivien lukumäärä 2, kerroin 16,0
+Jos lomapäivien lukumäärä on 2, kerroin on 16,0
-Lomapäivien lukumäärä 3, kerroin 23,5
+Jos lomapäivien lukumäärä on 3, kerroin on 23,5
-Lomapäivien lukumäärä 4, kerroin 31,0
+Jos lomapäivien lukumäärä on 4, kerroin on 31,0
-Lomapäivien lukumäärä 5, kerroin 37,8
+Jos lomapäivien lukumäärä on 5, kerroin on 37,8
-Lomapäivien lukumäärä 6, kerroin 44,5
+Jos lomapäivien lukumäärä on 6, kerroin on 44,5
-Lomapäivien lukumäärä 7, kerroin 51,1
+Jos lomapäivien lukumäärä on 7, kerroin on 51,1
-Lomapäivien lukumäärä 8, kerroin 57,6
+Jos lomapäivien lukumäärä on 8, kerroin on 57,6
-Lomapäivien lukumäärä 9, kerroin 64,8
+Jos lomapäivien lukumäärä on 9, kerroin on 64,8
-Lomapäivien lukumäärä 10, kerroin 72,0
+Jos lomapäivien lukumäärä on 10, kerroin on 72,0
-Lomapäivien lukumäärä 11, kerroin 79,2
+Jos lomapäivien lukumäärä on 11, kerroin on 79,2
-Lomapäivien lukumäärä 12, kerroin 86,4
+Jos lomapäivien lukumäärä on 12, kerroin on 86,4
-Lomapäivien lukumäärä 13, kerroin 94,0
+Jos lomapäivien lukumäärä on 13, kerroin on 94,0
-Lomapäivien lukumäärä 14, kerroin 101,6
+Jos lomapäivien lukumäärä on 14, kerroin on 101,6
-Lomapäivien lukumäärä 15, kerroin 108,8
+Jos lomapäivien lukumäärä on 15, kerroin on 108,8
-Lomapäivien lukumäärä 16, kerroin 116,0
+Jos lomapäivien lukumäärä on 16, kerroin on 116,0
-Lomapäivien lukumäärä 17, kerroin 123,6
+Jos lomapäivien lukumäärä on 17, kerroin on 123,6
-Lomapäivien lukumäärä 18, kerroin 131,2
+Jos lomapäivien lukumäärä on 18, kerroin on 131,2
-Lomapäivien lukumäärä 19, kerroin 138,8
+Jos lomapäivien lukumäärä on 19, kerroin on 138,8
-Lomapäivien lukumäärä 20, kerroin 146,4
+Jos lomapäivien lukumäärä on 20, kerroin on 146,4
-Lomapäivien lukumäärä 21, kerroin 154,4
+Jos lomapäivien lukumäärä on 21, kerroin on 154,4
-Lomapäivien lukumäärä 22, kerroin 162,4
+Jos lomapäivien lukumäärä on 22, kerroin on 162,4
-Lomapäivien lukumäärä 23, kerroin 170,0
+Jos lomapäivien lukumäärä on 23, kerroin on 170,0
-Lomapäivien lukumäärä 24, kerroin 177,6
+Jos lomapäivien lukumäärä on 24, kerroin on 177,6
-Lomapäivien lukumäärä 25, kerroin 185,2
+Jos lomapäivien lukumäärä on 25, kerroin on 185,2
-Lomapäivien lukumäärä 26, kerroin 192,8
+Jos lomapäivien lukumäärä on 26, kerroin on 192,8
-Lomapäivien lukumäärä 27, kerroin 200,0
+Jos lomapäivien lukumäärä on 27, kerroin on 200,0
-Lomapäivien lukumäärä 28, kerroin 207,2
+Jos lomapäivien lukumäärä on 28, kerroin on 207,2
-Lomapäivien lukumäärä 29, kerroin 214,8
+Jos lomapäivien lukumäärä on 29, kerroin on 214,8
-Lomapäivien lukumäärä 30, kerroin 222,4
+Jos lomapäivien lukumäärä on 30, kerroin on 222,4

 Jos lomapäivien lukumäärä on suurempi kuin 30, korotetaan kerrointa luvulla 7,2 lomapäivää kohden.